Wallace H. Graham: The Man Who Became President Truman’s Physician

 Although this book is not yet released to the online bookstores, we are happy to fill orders here.
 And shipping is FREE!
 Simply add your choice to your cart, and multiple copies may be added at checkout.
 If you want both paperback and hardback, click “continue shopping” at checkout and select the other book and add to your cart.

 We at Compass Flower Press are extremely proud to publish this volume.

 This beautifully written autobiography exposes a man filled with natural curiosity and layered with tales of interest generated from a full and engaged life.
 Engaging and laced with humor and humanity, the book chronicles Dr. Graham’s fascination with life from his youth through his service as Field Surgeon in World War II.
 Wallace Graham’s life experience prepared him well to become President Truman’s physician.
-Engaging and laced with humor and humanity, we at Compass Flower Press are extremely proud to publish this volume.
-It features an introduction by Von V. Pittman, PhD of United States Diplomatic History, and a Forword and Afterword by Dr. Graham’s daughter, Heather Graham Foote, as well as two sections of photographs.
+The volume also features an Introduction by Von V. Pittman, Ph.D. of United States Diplomatic History, and a Foreword and Afterword by Dr. Graham’s daughter, Heather Graham Foote, as well as two sections of photographs.